mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 DM-1 is applied to this check for every point of Thrust expended by the fighter or the carrier in the round in which it is recovered.
-This is commonly done when the fighters come in ‘hot’ from combat and need to be recovered quickly or when the carrier itself is forced to take evasive manoeuvres.
+This is commonly done when the fighters come in ‘hot' from combat and need to be recovered quickly or when the carrier itself is forced to take evasive manoeuvres.